gdplugs/RandomAudioPlayer/README.md

 # RandomAudioPlayer
-A simple node that selects a random child and plays the audio
+A simple node that selects a random child and plays the audio.

 # 🧪 Installation